Deep Dive into Cloud Function

 };

-Suppose two different users access the function via the Mini Program, where user A's openid is 1111 and user B's openid is 2222.
+Suppose two different users access the function via the mini program, with user A's openid as 1111 and user B's openid as 2222.

-Their logs for the two invocations will be:
+The logs for their two invocations will be as follows:

-We can see that the first invocation printed user A's openid, which is as expected, but the logic in the asynchronous process was not executed during the current invocation.
+As can be seen, the first invocation printed user A's openid, which is as expected.
+However, the logic in the asynchronous process was not executed during that invocation.

 During the second invocation, the function instance process is reused, and the asynchronous logic generated by the first invocation continues to run, printing user B's openid.
-However, this execution actually belongs to the asynchronous process initiated by user A's function invocation.
+However, this execution actually belongs to the asynchronous process originating from user A's function invocation.